Canon 7D vs Pentax K-1

 Review summary: Canon 7D vs Pentax K-1

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 7D and the Pentax K-1?
-A synthesis of the relative strong points of each of the models is listed below.
+Which of the two cameras – the Canon 7D or the Pentax K-1 – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster burst: Shoots at higher frequency (8 vs 4.4 flaps/sec) to capture the decisive moment.

 - Less heavy: Is lighter (by 150g or 15 percent) and hence easier to carry around.